I-TEAM: Oklahoma-based ministry illegally panhandling

 The group didn’t heed the warning and was spotted the following day at the intersection of Kingsley Avenue and Blanding Boulevard.

-According to the IRS’s website, Saved by Grace Restoration Ministries is registered with the government as a 501(c)(3) charity, but represented themselves in a similar fashion to a group called Deeper Life Ministries.
-When News4Jax confronted that group last August on Jacksonville’s Southside, they ran.
+According to the IRS’s website, Saved by Grace Restoration Ministries is registered with the government as a 501(c)(3) charity, similar to a group called Deeper Life Ministries.
+When News4Jax confronted Deeper Life last August on Jacksonville’s Southside, they ran.
+The groups, however, are not related.

 News4jax crime analyst Gil Smith said if the group pops up again without a permit in Clay or Duval counties, they could be cited.